-Fintech, which is short for financial technology, has become a crucial part of the world.
-In the old days, all the financial work was done through the paperwork only, as it was considered as the safest mode.
-But with the development of technology, internet is emerging as the safer platform for financial transactions.
-Tech-focused startups and similar new market entrants are disrupting how the financial services industry conducts its operations.
+Fintech, short for financial technology, has become a crucial part of the global economy.
+In the olden days, all financial tasks were completed through paperwork only as paper-based medium was considered to be the safest.
+But with the development of technology, internet has emerged as the preferred platform for financial transactions.
+Tech-focused startups and similar new market entrants are disrupting the way in which the financial services industry conducts its operations.

 India has world’s second biggest fintech hub with 2,565 startups operating currently, there were only 737 in 2014.
 India’s largest share from fintech startups is through ‘payments’ and is followed by lending, wealth tech, personal finance, insurtech, regtech and others.

 You must read through this list of the top fintech companies in India if the transformation of the finance industry in India interests you.

 Financial Software Systems (FSS)

 Paytm was founded in 2010 and is India’s largest payment company that offers consumers multi-source and multi destination payment solutions.
 Paytm allows consumers to make payments from any bank account to any other bank account free of cost, i.e., zero percent fee charges.
 Over 8 million merchants have availed its comprehensive payment solutions.

 Paytm was founded by Vijay Shekhar Sharma and is owned by One97 Communications.
 It is licensed by RBI.
 The Paytm app allows users to shop for both physical and digital goods, and also pay for DTH plans, bill payments, and mobile recharges.

 The company partnered with Alibaba’s cloud computing arm – ‘AliCloud’ to expand its payment network at a global scale.
 Paytm has investors like Berkshire Hathaway, SoftBank Group, and MediaTek.
 It even raised an undisclosed amount from Ratan Tata in March 2015.

 The following steps are to be executed to use Paytm: